ashmag00/opensolver-libre-port/README.md

     Interface for file system execution for solvers that are an executable file.

 #### Dialogs
+Macros in Module 1 interacts with 'DemoSolver' Dialog.
+Some of the main macros related to Dialogs are:

+- StartDialog

+    Generate a working pop-up screen of DemoSolver GUI.

+- setAndDrawTargetCells

+    Sets target cell(objective cell) using function from OpenSolverAPI, and draws objects that highlight the cells.

+- setAndDrawVarCells

+    Sets variable cells(decision variable cells) using function from OpenSolverAPI, and draws objects that highlight the cells.

+- setAndDrawConstCells1 (and 2-8 are essentially same, except that those are optional where 1 is not)

+    Sets constraint cells using function from OpenSolverAPI, and draws objects that highlight the cells.

+- onclick_finalSolve

+    Sets all variable cells and draw highlighters using macros above, and runs solver.
+Deletes constraint named ranges after running solver.

 ### Helpful notes on translation
 - Due to the relative lack of documentation for BASIC, it is a good idea to try the VBA commands first.